htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Added support for requesting GPUs with grid universe jobs of type `batch`.
   :ticket:`7757`

+- Added new configuration variable :macro:`MIN_FLOCK_LEVEL`, which can be used to specify how many of the remote HTCondor pools listed in ``FLOCK_COLLECTOR_HOSTS`` should always be flocked to.
+  The default is 0.
+  :jira:`62`

 Bugs Fixed:

 - Fixed a bug specific to MacOS X which could cause the shared port daemon's